Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Programs that don't permit pooling

-You cannot share your Accor Live Limitless (ALL), Choice Privileges, or Wyndham Rewards points with others.
+You cannot share your Accor Live Limitless, Choice Privileges, or Wyndham Rewards points with others.

 Hilton Honors

 Hilton has one of the best points pooling options of any rewards program we’ve seen.
-You can combine Hilton Honors points with up to 10 other members, sending as many as 500K points and receiving up to 2 million Honors points per year!
+You can combine Hilton Honors points with up to 10 other members, sending as many as 500,000 points (at increments of 1,000 points) and receiving up to 2 million Honors points per year!

 Navigate to the points pooling from your Honors account, or you can access the transfer page directly.
 You'll provide members' names and email addresses, then they'll be invited to your pool for sharing points.